Wyoming vs. New Mexico NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 39.3, is 1.2 points fewer than Saturday's over/under.
+- The two teams combine to average 39.3 points per game, 1.2 less than the over/under in this contest.

-- This contest's over/under is 10.5 points under the 51 these two squads combine to give up per game in 2021.
+- The 51 points per game these two squads have allowed their opponents to score this season are 10.5 more than the 40.5 total in this contest.

-- Cowboys games this season feature an average total of 50.2 points, a number 9.7 points higher than Saturday's over/under.
+- The Cowboys and their opponents have scored an average of 50.2 points per game in 2021, 9.7 more than Saturday's total.

 - In 2021, games involving the Lobos have averaged a total of 48.7 points, 8.2 more than the set total in this contest.